hotrodorm/hotrod/hotrod-project/docs/docs-4/nitro/README.md

 There are three types of Nitro queries.
 All of them can include Native and Dynamic SQL:

 - [General Purpose Queries](nitro-general-purpose.md) &mdash; Queries that return no data.
-- [Flat Selects](nitro-flat-selects.md) &mdash; Traditional selects enhanced with native SQL and Dynamic SQL.
+- [Flat Selects](nitro-flat-selects.md) &mdash; Traditional selects that automate names and property types.
 - [Graph Selects](nitro-graph-selects.md) &mdash; Selects that return graphs of objects.